brunoarine/findlike/README.md

 [![PyPI](https://img.shields.io/pypi/v/findlike.svg)](https://pypi.org/project/findlike/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/brunoarine/findlike/blob/master/LICENSE)

-`findlike` is a command-line tool that enables users to find similar documents in relation to a reference file or an ad-hoc query.
-This project is written in Python and utilizes well-known libraries that are optimized for performance.
+`findlike` is a command-line tool written in Python that retrieves a list of similar files in relation to a reference file or an ad-hoc query.
+The tool is highly configurable and can be used as backend for other programs (e.g. personal knowledge manage systems, Emacs, etc.)

 Features: